lonsty/scraper/README.md

   START_URLS...
 URLs of the works  [required]

 Options:
-  --destination PATH              Destination directory to save the images
+  -d, --destination PATH          Destination directory to save the images
                                   [default: .]

-  --overwrite / --no-overwrite    Whether to overwrite existing images
+  -o, --overwrite / -no, --no-overwrite
+                                  Whether to overwrite existing images
                                   [default: False]

+  -t, --thumbnail                 Whether to download the thumbnail images
+                                  [default: False]

-  --retries INTEGER               Times of retries when the download fails
+  -r, --retries INTEGER           Number of retries when the download fails
                                   [default: 3]

-  --concurrency INTEGER           Maximum number of parallel workers
+  -w, --workers INTEGER           Number of parallel workers  [default: 2] -c, --concurrency INTEGER       Number of concurrency  [default: 25] --delay INTEGER                 Seconds to wait for the next request
+                                  [default: 0]

+  --retry-delay INTEGER           Seconds to wait for the retry request
-                                  [default: 10]
+                                  [default: 0]

-  --timeout FLOAT                 HTTP request timeout, in seconds  [default:
+  --timeout INTEGER               Seconds of HTTP request timeout  [default:
-                                  20.0]

-  --thumbnail / --no-thumbnail    Whether to download the thumbnail image
-                                  [default: False]
+                                  20]

   --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.